-When you get to Week 19 of Dave Raymond’s American History course, you’ll be covering “Idols of Mercy: Revival, Counterfeits, and Art” We often think about what these men and women encountered in their travels across the West, but we don’t always remember what they ate.
+Week 19 of Dave Raymond’s American History course covers “Idols of Mercy: Revival, Counterfeits, and Art” We often think about what these men and women encountered in their travels across the West, but we don’t always remember what they ate, like Shaker Cider Cake.

 The Shaker cult in the 1800s was strange in many aspects and did not last long.
 While their religion was a novelty, they were well known for two other things besides it: their beautiful furniture and excellent food.
 People in the neighboring towns would sometimes take a buggy and spend the afternoon at the Shaker compound, usually to sample their fine cooking.